globewalldesk/revuu/README.md

 # revuu
-Handy command line app for learning and reviewing programming tasks--improving procedural (as opposed to declarative) knowledge--using spaced repetition methods.
+Manage and schedule programming tasks you're learning, improving procedural (as opposed to declarative) knowledge, using spaced repetition methods.
+Several languages and text editors supported.

 See [this video introduction](https://youtu.be/rv11AHD8wik).

 ## User introduction

-*NOTE:* Be careful about using `git pull` after you've replaced my data with yours.
-This might screw up your data.
-I'll soon make a feature allowing me to share my data via an export feature, and leave data/ clean when uploading.

-This app will help you review programming tasks, improving understanding and keeping your skills fresh.
+Revuu helps you review programming tasks, improving understanding and keeping your skills fresh.
 It was written with the notion that programmers (and others) need repetition of not declarative but procedural knowledge.

+The great thing about Revuu is that it handles all file naming, retrieving, opening with your text editor, saving, and running for you automatically, so you can focus on learning.
+It's a tremendous time-saver for drilling coding skills.

-So when you perform a review, you don't try to answer a question in words.
+When you perform a review, you don't try to answer a question in words.
 Instead, you try to perform a task.
 Essentially, to use Revuu, you'd add complex, not simple, tasks.
 Probably the ideal Revuu task would require 2-10 minutes to complete.